onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ### A symbol in V2 now clashes with a symbol in my codebase.
 What do I do?
 If Ginkgo 2.0 introduces a new exported symbl that now clashes with your codebase (because you are dot-importing Ginkgo).
 Check out the [Alternatives to Dot-Importing Ginkgo](https://onsi.github.io/ginkgo/#alternatives-to-dot-importing-ginkgo) section of the documentation for some options.
 You may be able to, instead, dot-import just a subset of the Ginkgo DSL using the new `github.com/onsi/ginkgo/v2/dsl` set of packages.

-Specificaly when upgrading from v1 to v2 if you see a dot-import clash due to a newly introduced symbol (e.g. the new `Label` decorator) you can instead choose to dot-import the core DSL and import the `decorator` dsl separately:
+Specifically when upgrading from v1 to v2 if you see a dot-import clash due to a newly introduced symbol (e.g. the new `Label` decorator) you can instead choose to dot-import the core DSL and import the `decorator` dsl separately:

 ```go
 import (